-Most recently I completed an MLitt in Environmental History at the University of St. Andrews, where my research focussed on the late early modern decline of white-tailed deer in southeastern North America.
-I specifically researched how changing economic incentive systems led to indigenous communities’ exploitation of deer, utilising LLMs to analyse the frequency of land transactions in archival records over time — and matching these results with corresponding archaeological finds.
+I completed an MLitt in Environmental History at the University of St Andrews in 2024, where my research focussed on the late early modern decline of white-tailed deer in southeastern North America.
+I specifically researched how changing economic incentive systems led to indigenous communities’ exploitation of deer, utilising an LLM-based sentiment analysis to analyse the frequency of land transactions in archival records over time — and matching these results with corresponding archaeological finds.

 Feedback or comments of any kind are more than welcome — pop me an email at tedtheisinger@substack.com